zemloai-ctrl/zemloai-api/readme.md

-# 🌍 Zemlo 1.0 Lite
+# 🌍 Zemlo AI 1.0 Lite
 ### The Global Logistics Signal Node

-**Zemlo is the Clarification Machine for the AI-agent era.** We process the global chaos of freight rates, customs bureaucracy, and geopolitical risks into a single, deterministic **Signal**.
+**Zemlo AI is the Clarification Machine for the AI-agent era.** We process the global chaos of freight rates, customs bureaucracy, and geopolitical risks into a single, deterministic **Signal**.

-Zemlo doesn’t just list prices. **It provides Situational Awareness.**
+Zemlo AI doesn’t just list prices. **It provides Situational Awareness.**

 ---

 ### 🚀 The Vision
 Autonomous supply chains require more than scraped prices.
-Zemlo 1.0 Lite provides the intelligence layer for **agentic commerce**, delivering:
+Zemlo AI 1.0 Lite provides the intelligence layer for **agentic commerce**, delivering:
 * **Neutral Market Signals** – Unbiased by carrier sales targets.
 * **Situational Context** – Real-time risk and customs logic.
 * **Frictionless API** – Built for LLMs and autonomous decision systems.